-- Common Concerns & Questions About Sex During Pregnancy
+- Frequently Asked Questions About Sex During Pregnancy

 If you have a normal straightforward pregnancy and no past history of significant obstetric complications, intercourse is safe during pregnancy.
 You may read on Google that semen contains substances called prostaglandins and that these can initiate or trigger labour.
 Similarly, the pituitary hormone oxytocin has also been associated with premature delivery.

 However, there are numerous studies showing that the presence of these hormones in association with intercourse does not increase the risk of premature labour in otherwise normal pregnancy and the presence of these substances pose a theoretical risk that has never been shown to be an actual risk.